Life, Love, and the BRCA Mutation

 Jessica Queller Headshot 3

-Jessica Queller is the author of the acclaimed memoir Pretty is What, which chronicles her journey of inheriting a BRCA1 mutation from her mother.
+Jessica Queller is the author of the acclaimed memoir Pretty is What Changes, which chronicles her journey of inheriting a BRCA1 mutation from her mother.
 Jessica has written Op-Ed pieces on the subject for both The New York Times and The Wall Street Journal.
 Jessica has spoken about BRCA extensively on television and radio, and is a proud member of Basser Center for BRCA’s Advisory Board.
 Jessica is also a television writer/producer and has written for many shows that include FelicityGilmore GirlsGossip GirlVegasThe Carrie Diaries.
 Most recently, she was the showrunner for the long running CW show Supergirl.
 Jessica lives in Los Angeles with her husband, Bill Prady, daughter Sophie Queller, and stepson Asher Prady.

 Event Contact